sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/hardware_overview.md

 ## Optical Tracking Sensor - PAA5160

 The PAA5160E1-Q from PixArt Imaging has a tracking speed of 2.5m/s and a typical tracking error rate of 3~5% within a working range of 10mm to 27mm.
-With an 850nm class 1 laser a resolution of 20,000 DPI and a frame rate of 20,000 fps, it is ideal for surfaces like concrete, epoxy, laminated wood, or glossy/semi-glossy flooring.
+With an 850nm Class 1 laser a resolution of 20,000 DPI and a frame rate of 20,000 fps, it is ideal for surfaces like concrete, epoxy, laminated wood, or glossy/semi-glossy flooring.
 That said, dark or diffuse surfaces are more challenging, so these specs may vary based on the surfaces that are being used.
 More information can be found in the [datasheet](assets/documentation/PAA5160_Datasheet_General.pdf).

 <figure markdown>